TurboGears/tg2docs/docs/main/Deployment/Apache.rst

 * Apache will manage the lifetime of your TurboGears application
 * Normally to restart your application you will have to restart the Apache server
-* Your code needs to be executable by the Apache user, normally "www-data"
+* Your code needs to be executable by the Apache user, normally `www-data`
 * Your data directories need to be readable/writable by the Apache user
 * The environment is somewhat restrictive (for instance, you cannot print to stdout)